Foaly/Foaly.github.io/_posts/2017-01-07-first-post.md

 After the 33c3 the time had finally come.
 So here we are.

-My main interests are in programming, especially C++, DSP and music synthesis.
+My main interests are in programming, especially C++, DSP, music synthesis and real time graphics.
 But I have a broader interest in robots, hardware, software, food...
 So basically technology and hacking in general.

 I am still fighting a bit with github pages and Jekyll, so things might change around a bit.

-Anyway I hope you I enjoy my posts.
+Anyway I hope you I enjoy my posts and maybe learn something.

-Hack all the thing!
+__Hack all the things!__